Focus On The Fundamentals To Expand Your Online Reach

 6. Call To Action – What Do You Want

 Websites are used for a variety of reasons.
-We believe one of the strongest reasons is because it’s a way for your future client to call or email your business – to generate new business.
-When you ask for an email address or place a contact form on a page, this is a call to action.
+We believe one of the strongest reasons is as a way for your future customer to call or email your business.
+A Call To Action is when you use a button and wording directing the visitor to take action – like call you.

 Google captures enormous amounts of data.
-The data about your website and your competitors is likely where your interest lies.
+The data about your website and your rivals are fascinating.

-- You want to know how many people visited your website – it’s there.
+- How many people visited your website – it’s there.

-- Do you want to know where they went on your website – it’s there.
+- Where did they go on your website – it’s there.

-- How long they stayed on your website (this is a reflection if they found what they were looking for) – it’s there.
+- How long did they stay on your website (this is a reflection if they found what they were looking for) – it’s there.

 - And so much more.

-This is called Search Engine Optimization or SEO for short.
+This is called Google Analytics.
 Start with the basic information and see how it’s trending month over month.
-This is an indicator if the changes your website is attracting more of your future clients.
+This is an indicator of the changes your website is having on your visitors.

-We suggest engaging an SEO specialist to help gather the data, analyze it and chart out the so-what.
-What happens next is important.
-Discuss the SEO findings each and every month and do something to improve the statistics.
+Discuss these statistics every month and take care to continually improve the statistics.
 Review what’s working and not working.
 Look for input on what should be different on your website to improve the statistics.

 8. Write Unique Content

-What are your future clients looking for on your website?
+What answers to what questions are your future customers looking for on your website?
 They want: